Fremantle Football Club: Guernsey

-Until 2011 the Fremantle Football Club used the anchor symbol as the basis for all of their guernseys.
-The home guernsey was purple, with a white anchor on the front separating the chest area into red and green panels, representing the traditional maritime port and starboard colours.
-The colours also acknowledged Fremantle's large Italian community, which historically has been associated with the city's fishing community.
+Until 2011 the Dockers used the anchor symbol as the basis for all of their guernseys.
+The home guernsey was purple, with a white anchor on the front separating the chest area into red and green panels, representing the maritime port and starboard colours.
+The colours also acknowledged Fremantle's large Italian community, which historically has been associated with the city's fishing industry.
 The away or clash guernsey was all white with a purple anchor.
-Since the end of the 2010 home and away season, the home jumper is purple with three white chevrons, and the away jumper is white with purple chevrons.
+In 2008, CEO Steve Rosich confirmed that Fremantle's guernsey would be reviewed as part of wider branding changes, though the club would retain purple as its primary colour.
+Since 2011, the home guernsey is purple with three white chevrons, and the away jumper is white with purple chevrons.
+The design was inspired by the club's Heritage Round guernsey, which in turn emulates the jumper worn by the original Fremantle Football Club in 1885.

 One game each year is designated as the Purple Haze game, where an all-purple jumper with a white anchor is worn.
 This game is used to raise money for the Starlight Children's Foundation.
 After the guernsey re-design to a predominately purple home jumper, Fremantle wore the Starlight Foundation logo, a yellow star, above the highest chevron for their Purple Haze game.

-Since 2003, the AFL has hosted an annual Heritage Round.
-Until 2006, Fremantle wore a white guernsey with three red chevrons, to emulate the jumper worn by the original Fremantle Football Club in 1885.
-However, in 2007, the selected round had Fremantle playing Sydney, who also wear red and white.
-An alternative blue and white striped design was used, based on the jumper worn by the East Fremantle Football Club in their 1979 WAFL Grand Final win over the South Fremantle Football Club.
-This Fremantle Derby held the record, prior to the opening of Optus Stadium, for the highest attendance at a football game of any code in Western Australia, with 52,781 attending at Subiaco Oval.

-In September 2008, newly appointed CEO Steve Rosich confirmed that the Fremantle Football Club would undergo a thorough review of all areas, including the club's team name, song, guernsey, and logo in a bid to boost its marketability.
-However he later confirmed that the purple colour will be maintained as it had become synonymous with Fremantle.

 Home ground and headquarters

 Fremantle Football Club had its original training and administration facilities at Fremantle Oval from 1995 until 2017.
 On 21 February 2017 the club moved its training and administration facilities to Cockburn ARC, a professional sports training facility and community recreation centre that was constructed in 2015–17 at a price of $109 million, located in the suburb of Cockburn Central.

-The team's home games are played at Optus Stadium, a 61,000 seat multi-purpose stadium located in the suburb of Burswood.
+The team's home games are played at Perth Stadium (commercially known as Optus Stadium), a 61,000 seat multi-purpose stadium located in the suburb of Burswood.
 The club began playing home matches at the venue in 2018, having previously played home matches at Subiaco Oval from 2001 onward and before that the WACA Ground from 1995 to 2000.